griffithlab/rnabio.org/_posts/0008-09-01-DE_AI_exercise.md

 Perhaps the most useful way to make sure your code is correct and readable is to have someone else review it.
 Share your code with someone else, preferably through something like github.

 ### Github Demo
-Don't freak out, no need to do any fancy command line stuff.
 If you want to try out github, create an account and then a repository.
 Download your script from posit and upload it to github.
 Share the link to your repo with your reviewer!

 #### Setting Up a GitHub Repository (Step-by-Step)